ionos-cloud/cluster-api-provider-proxmox/docs/Development.md

 If you're having trouble setting any of this up, check the [Troubleshooting](Troubleshooting.md) docs.

-### Proxmox API Token
+### Proxmox VE API Token
-Cluster-api-provider-proxmox requires a running proxmox instance and an API token for access.
+Cluster-api-provider-proxmox requires a running Proxmox VE instance and an API token for access.
 See the [Proxmox wiki](https://pve.proxmox.com/wiki/Proxmox_VE_API#API_Tokens) for more information.

 ## How to setup a development environment